The idea that client-centered law firms are more successful is not a new one. Forward-thinking lawyers have been taking this approach for years.

 2. Consider the entire client journey

-It’s important to start considering your client’s experience right at the start of their client journey, from when they first inquire about your services and book an initial consult, to when they move through the client intake process.
+It’s important to start considering your client’s experience right at the start of their client journey, from when they first realize they have a legal issue, through to when they inquire about your services and book an initial consult, to when the final bill is paid and your firm asks for a referral.

 It’s also worth considering what happens after a case is closed: What’s your final billing process like?
 Are your bills clear?
 Is any further follow up required?